ajn123/C_Tutorial/README.md

 ===========
 > [You can view my videos on these examples on youtube](http://www.youtube.com/playlist?list=PLJ7II9mlYqWjIsuhVdbqhiigU2bKYtrmE)

 This is merely an educational means to teach myself and others C programming.
+I invite anyone to modify it and send me suggestions.
+If your new to C, I suggest reading the C_programming_readings folder and looking at the example folders to get started and then trying the practice problems when ready.

 ######Other helpful links: